Radical settlers trigger soul-searching in Israel

 "I have no doubt the Gaza disengagement caused much of the current crisis," said Menachem Landow, a retired Shin Bet domestic intelligence officer who monitored settlers and is himself an Orthodox Jew.

 Israel evacuated some 8,000 settlers from Gaza amid rightwing protests.
-West Bank outposts now house around 10,000 people, Goldstein estimated, predicting that many would be authorised retroactively in negotiations with the government.
+West Bank outposts now house around 10,000 people, Goldstein estimated, predicting that many would be authorized retroactively in negotiations with the government.

 Hoping to provoke Arab reprisals that would divert the soldiers, some zealots have also desecrated mosques and Muslim cemeteries and destroyed Palestinian olive trees and cars.